jakorunner/Intervalometer_CanonCCAPI/README.md

 One you have configure the params (frequency and number of shoots), you can select "Start?" and make a short press to start to make shoots.
 Once the intervalometer is working appears this:

- -- add image of working --
+ -- add image of intervalometer working --

 You can interrupt the process by pressing RESET (the program will reset and return after connect again to the menu).